 TDEC's Drycleaner Environmental Response Program, also known as DCERP, regulates active drycleaning facilities.
 DCERP also offers both active and former drycleaners the opportunity to enter the environmental response part which helps owners and operators cleanup their property affected by releases of drycleaning solvent.

-The program has two parts.
-Annual registration is required for all operating drycleaners, closed facilities participating in environmental response, and solvent distributors.
-Active drycleaners, solvent distributors, and participants in environmental response pay a yearly fee.
-These fees are used to pay for the program.
+Annual registration is required for all operating drycleaners, closed facilities participating in environmental response, and solvent distributors delivering in Tennessee.
+Each of these groups pay a yearly fee which pays for the program's activities.

-The second part is Environmental Response Activities.
-Environmental Response Activities are voluntary.
-This allows for drycleaners to apply for help to clean up their contaminated property.
+The second part of DCERP is the voluntary Environmental Response Activities.
+Drycleaners may apply for help to cleanup their contaminated property.
 All drycleaners are required to register to operate a drycleaner in TN, but are not required to enter the response side.
 In other words, even though you are registered to operate a drycleaner, you may not be registered for assistance with the costs to clean up a contaminated drycleaning site.